GREETING CARD SCAM

 HOW DANGEROUS IS THE MALICIOUS SOFTWARE THAT GETS DOWNLOADED IN THE GREETING CARD SCAM ?

-The malicious software that is written by these scammers is highly dangerous and the victim can lose everything once this malicious software gets downloaded in the computer.
-Below are some of the possibilities that can take place if the victim happens to download the malicious software by clicking on the greeting card link.
+The malicious software written by these scammers is extremely dangerous, and the victim can lose everything once it is downloaded onto their computer.
+Below are some of the possible consequences if a victim unknowingly downloads the malware by clicking on a fake greeting card link:

 WHAT TO DO IF YOU RECEIVE AN EMAIL WITH AN ATTRACTIVE GREETING CARD LINK ?

-* Do not follow any links on the greeting card email if you suspect anything to be fishy.
+Avoid clicking on any links: Do not click on links in the greeting card email if you suspect anything unusual or “off” about the message.

 STATISTICS SHOWING TOP 20 COUNTRIES OF GREETING CARD SCAM: